 When brands choose to go without, they really only have two options:

-- Force their customers to roll the dice and count on carriers to safely deliver, which is an extremely precarious move with high-value purchases plus the rise of porch pirates.
+- Force their customers to roll the dice and count on carriers to safely deliver, which is an extremely precarious move with high-value purchases plus the rise of porch pirates and stolen packages.

-- Send customers a replacement product should something go awry (or don’t and bear the brunt of high customer churn rates and a shoddy reputation).
+- Send replacement orders should something go awry (or don’t and bear the brunt of high customer churn rates and a shoddy reputation).

 One option devastates the customer experience, and the other ultimately hurts your bottom line and scalability.